 The honey, of course, wants to be the star and steal the show from the bread and butter.
 But toast with butter and honey is all about the marriage of flavors and textures, so consider a nice light golden honey or perhaps a honey that has a touch of bitterness to match its strength and urgency.

-While this recipe uses the oven, you can certainly put the bread in the toaster.
+Though using an oven is recommended, you can certainly put the bread in the toaster.
 Try honey butter toast with vanilla ice cream, as in this recipe, cinnamon, a pinch of salt, matcha or more.

-4 tablespoons butter
+4 tablespoons butter, sofented

-3 tablespoons honey
+3 tablespoons honey, divided

-- 1 scoop of vanilla ice cream
+1 scoop vanilla ice cream